How to use the PVS-Studio extension for Qt Creator

 The tab contains a keyword editor, warnings with which will be hidden in reports.
 Keywords from this list are checked only by the data in the 'Message' column.

-The function can be helpful if you need to hide warnings from a specific function and class — you only need to specify them here.
+This feature can be helpful if you need to hide warnings from a specific function and class — just add them to the list.